levi0206/lerblog2/content/posts/basics.md

 - artificial neural network
 - automatic differentiation
 - Monte Carlo estimation
-- minibatch stochastic gradient descent.
+- minibatch stochastic gradient descent,

+These tools are fundamental in the modern deep-learning context.
 Given the extensive nature of each subsection, a comprehensive coverage is beyond the scope.
 Instead, we will pick certain subjects, explain some important ideas and theorems that support these mechanisms, and provide a toy example.

 ```python